Proryanator/neural-knight/Assets/README.md

     have a set lifetime that will fade at some point and die off.

+### Enemies ###
+Movement:
+Enemy movement is controlled via an AIMovementController, which takes an assigned AbstractAIMovementPattern.

+These patterns decide what the enemy does per-update call, either apply force, follow some pre-defined path, or nothing at all.

+To change the enemy's movement, simply change their pattern type and the controller will just run that defined movement.

+Taking Damage/Applying Damage:

+Enemies apply damage to the player by colliding with them.

+When enemies are attacked/hit, they will swap out their current movement pattern for that of the NoMovementPattern.
+A force will also be applied to the enemy to cause them to fly back, as well as their layer will be adjusted to a custom layer, 'Damaged Enemy', which makes enemies not collide with other enemies (so they can fly back when attacked).
 ### Maps ###
 Maps will be a big part of this game.
 Let's add how maps will work, and how new ones will be made.